-The boat we are building is an Oyster 595.
-It is not something you can simply buy from a showroom.
-We will have the twenty second 595 ever built, which means if you want one, you build it from scratch.
+The boat we are building is an Oyster 595, a true bluewater cruiser that cannot be simply purchased from a showroom.
+Ours will be the twenty-second 595 ever built, which means if you want one, you must build it from scratch.

-We knew we wanted a boat large enough to comfortably carry family and friends, while still being something we could handle on our own.
-That put us squarely in the sixty foot range.
-At that size, the list of serious builders becomes very short.
-After extensive research and visits to multiple manufacturers, we chose Oyster.
+We knew we wanted a boat large enough to comfortably carry family and friends while still being manageable for just the two of us.
+This desire put us firmly in the sixty-foot range, where the list of serious builders becomes quite short.
+After extensive research and visits to multiple manufacturers, we ultimately chose Oyster, renowned for their exceptional Oyster yachts.

-Oyster is an iconic British brand with a well earned reputation.
-Since 1973 they have built more than one thousand sailing yachts, which together have logged over twenty million nautical miles.
-The design of the 595 is thoughtful and restrained.
-It is comfortable, exceptionally well laid out, and well structured for long ocean passages.
+Oyster is an iconic British brand with a well-earned reputation.
+Since 1973, they have built more than one thousand sailing yachts, which together have logged over twenty million nautical miles.
+The design of the 595 is thoughtful and restrained; it is comfortable, exceptionally well laid out, and structured for long ocean passages, making it perfect for our sailing adventures.

-This is a true bluewater cruiser.
-A boat designed to go anywhere.
+This is a true bluewater cruiser, designed to go anywhere.
 One day, we hope to sail her to Antarctica.

 Equally important is how the boat is engineered.
-Oyster yachts are robust without being overbuilt, refined without being fragile.
-Many systems are automated, which means the boat can be safely and confidently handled by two people.
+Oyster yachts are robust without being overbuilt and refined without being fragile.
+Many systems are automated, allowing the boat to be safely and confidently handled by two people.
 That balance between capability and manageability was critical for us.

 We were also drawn to Oyster’s culture.
-They do not just build boats.
-They actively encourage owners to use them.
+They do not just build boats; they actively encourage owners to use them.
 In 2028, we will be circumnavigating the globe as part of the Oyster World Rally.
-More than one hundred Oyster yachts have already completed global circumnavigations, which says a great deal about both the boats and the company behind them.
+More than one hundred Oyster yachts have already completed global circumnavigations, which speaks volumes about both the boats and the company behind them.

 1/5

-We placed our deposit in August of 2023 to secure our place in the build queue.
-Manufacturing began in January of 2024, and we expect to commission the yacht in May of 2026.
+We placed our deposit in August of 2023 to secure our place in the build queue for our bluewater cruiser.
+Manufacturing began in January of 2024, and we expect to commission the yacht in May of 2026, ready for our sailing adventures.

 At peak output, the system can generate over 1,200 watts of power.
-More than enough to comfortably support life aboard while underway.
+More than enough to comfortably support life aboard our bluewater cruiser while underway.

 The photos you will see in this section follow the build chronologically.

 Over the course of the build, there are hundreds of decisions to make.
-Fixed or adjustable keel.
+Fixed or adjustable keel?
 We chose fixed.
-Traditional or extended transom.
+Traditional or extended transom?
 We went extended.
-Cabin layouts, engines, electronics, sails, thrusters, navigation systems, anchors, Starlink, deck materials, fabrics, even where the boat is registered.
+Cabin layouts, engines, electronics, sails, thrusters, navigation systems, anchors, Starlink, deck materials, fabrics, even where the boat is registered—all are part of the process for our Oyster yachts.

 Some decisions are serious.
 Some are amusing.
 The boat, we were told, looks best with cashmere throws on the beds.
 They are strictly for aesthetics.